 One thing I have felt strongly about all along was that I didn’t want to create an empire.
 I hear stories about chefs who open a restaurant, hire and train a great staff, and then never really go to the restaurant.
 I don’t want to work like that, so that’s why I chose the name “AnneMade.”
 Not only do I personally design and create the jewelry, but I’m the one answering email, keeping accounting records, photographing jewelry, ordering supplies, managing the website, labeling for retail stores, writing tutorials, meeting with buyers, packaging for shipment… My studio is a mess, but I wouldn’t have it any other way.

 I live in Virginia with my sweet husband and two young kids, so a lot of my life isn’t even jewelry related.
 To see what’s new in the studio you can subscribe to receive my blog entries by email over to the right, or follow AnneMade Jewelry on FaceBook or Instagram.
-I promise not to bombard you.
+You can reach me at anne at annemade-jewelry.com .

 Here is a little more about some components I use…